TiagoGouvea/TypeScript-Agent-Workflow/README.md

 ## Exemples

+- `/src/_workflows/createCharacter/` Simpler - Two steps workflow with user input on the firs step, with LLM interaction on both steps.
-- `/src/_workflows/agentTest/` Two step workflow with user input on the firs step, with LLM interaction on both steps.
+- `/src/_workflows/dailyNews/` Simpler - Two steps workflow with user input on the firs step, with LLM interaction on both steps.

 ## Architecture